 - Passive income: 138 € – details HERE

-In spite of the negative gains, I am still above the 100K, which satisfies me.
+In spite of the negative gains, I am still above 100K, which satisfies me.

-The monthly and total rate of returns brake down as follows:
+The monthly and total rate of returns break down as follows:

 Please note, links containing a star (*) are either affiliate or referral links.
 P2P lending is a risky business, so you could end up losing all your invested money if you choose to join any of these platforms.